 East Rockingham Cemetery was established in 1866 and the first interment was of Joseph Broughton, on 13 October 1867.
 The exact location of his plot is not known, however a plaque to commemorate his interment has been placed on the front stone wall of the cemetery in the Anglican A section.

-Still, a burial register was not started until 1937 and many earlier interments that are not marked with a headstone are unknown.
+However, a burial register was not started until 1937 and many earlier interments that were not marked with a headstone are unknown.

 In 1993, the cemetery was enlarged and the new area was laid out as lawn sections.
 Also in 1993, the first niche wall, made of granite, was built and a further four brick niche walls have been constructed since this time.